 In the cuisine as in the music, yummy Cajun food is spirited, spicy, lively, and full of authentic, hearty flavor, keeping with the Cajun reputation for a Joie de Vivre (joy of living), where hard work is appreciated as much as “passing a good time.”

 How to Adjust the Spicy Cajun Flavor:

 I get it.
 Some folks aren’t a fan of spicy foods.
 If you’re not a fan, you can still make this jambalaya in a mild version.
 Start with choosing a mild sausage that still has flavor.
-Next, omit the cayenne pepper and choose only bell peppers that have a mild taste.
+Next, omit the cayenne pepper and choose only bell peppers with a mild taste.

 What if I Don't Have Cajun Seasoning?

-For convenience, I’ve used a pre-mixed Cajun seasoning for this recipe, but note that using a pre-mixed Cajun seasoning will not allow you as much flexibility in adjusting the heat to taste.
+For convenience, I’ve used pre-mixed Cajun seasoning for this recipe, but note that using a pre-mixed Cajun seasoning will not allow you as much flexibility in adjusting the heat to taste.
 If you either don’t have Cajun seasoning on hand or if you want more flexibility in adjusting the heat and amount of spice, feel free to add a dash or two of these spices to taste: paprika (sweet or smokey), garlic powder, salt, dried oregano, dried thyme, black pepper, onion powder, and cayenne pepper.

 Cooking Tips for Making Perfect Southern-Style Jambalaya:

 - Allow the bacon, sausage, and chicken to brown slightly to add depth to the finished flavor.